Danish act on implementation in Danish law of the EU Corporate Sustainability Reporting Directive (CSRD)

 The reporting of the above information shall include information regarding short-term, medium-term and long-term time horizons, as appropriate.

-The above-mentioned information in the reporting shall include, where applicable, the company’s own activities and its value chain, including its products and services, its business relationships and its supply chain.
+The above-mentioned information in the sustainability reporting shall include, where applicable, the company’s own activities and its value chain, including its products and services, its business relationships and its supply chain.

 Auditor’s report on the sustainability reporting